shubhamkumar7880/Backend/Readme.md

   next(); // Calling next() passes control to the next middleware function });

+app.use() is a middleware function in Express.js that allows you to:

+Apply middleware functions to requests.

+Define routes or mount routers.

+Handle static files.

+Set global configurations.
 // Route handler
 app.get('/', function(req, res) {
   res.send('Hello World!');